 Take care in opening the foil packet, as steam will escape when opened.
 Using tongs or fork, serve atop a kale chiffonade salad, with vegan goat cheese (or vegan cheese of choice) and marcona almonds.

-…and a crisp white chardonnay, of course.
+…with a crisp white chardonnay, this was perfect.

 Are you a fan of the classics, Frank, Dean or Sammy?
 Tom Jones?
 Neil Diamond?